DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-02-You_saved_them_but_you_almost_died.md

 "Things?" he echoed.

-"People coming and going.
-Strange marks on doors."
+"People coming and going at strange hours.
+Unusual visitors.
+That storm last month that only seemed to touch our building."
 She looked at him directly.
-"Late-night visitors.
-Storms that aren't natural."
+"You're involved in something, aren't you?"

 The elevator dinged.
 Jason's heart hammered.